Cover image by Samantha Wycoff/ Design Editor

 And what’s more relevant than sex?

 So, why on earth wouldn’t we talk about it?
 Let’s talk about how some writer for Sidelines was so heinous in the 80s that he sparked MT Lambda’s existence.
 Let’s talk about how our female professors are paid 88 cents for every dollar their male colleagues make.
-Let’s talk about how MTSU has about twice the national average unplanned pregnancies despite our exceptional sexual health resources.
+Let’s talk about how MTSU has about twice the national average unplanned pregnancies despite our exceptional sexual health resources, and access to something like these EhoCams – free sex cams and live porn chat instead of taking part in intercourse.

 Let’s talk in this edition, this series, online and in literally everything we do about the things that matter.
 The best way for us to do this is for you to tell us what you care about.
 Come to one of our meetings on a Friday at 2 p.m. in the Center for Innovation in Media or email me at firstname.lastname@example.org and let us know what you think we should run.